 Always bring the vehicle to a complete stop before shifting the direction selector.

 Check the area behind the vehicle before operating in reverse.

-Always hold on while the vehicle is in motion.
+Always remain standing with back against backrest and hold on while the vehicle is in motion.
 Keep feet, legs, hands and arms inside the vehicle at all times.